jarvisc1/qexplore/README.md

 that meet certain criteria or tabulate data based on specific conditions.

+There are two functions `qlist` and `qtab` and they allow you to quickly list or tabulate your data.

+- `qlist` is tidyverse compatiable as the input and out is a `data.frame`.
+- `qtab` is also compatible with `tidyverse` as the input is a `data.frame` and the `output` is a `tabyl`
+- This also has the unintended consequence that it can be combined with `gt` and `flextable`.

 ## Installation

 You can install `qexplore` from [GitHub](https://github.com/) with: